vict0rsch/PaperMemory/Readme.md

 ## Install from source (Brave & Chrome)

 * Download/clone the repo
+    * If you want to try a feature that's not currently merged to `master` you need to first change the repository's branch you want to try
 * Go to Chrome/Brave's extension manager
 * Enable developer mode
 * Click on "load unpackaged extension"